 • Examine different ways for reconfiguring the I-205 and Highway 43 interchange for improved safety and operations.

 • Assess the feasibility of various actions and investments.

 • Build support from stakeholders and residents for the new directions of the area.

 The City kicked off the project with the City Council on January 27, 2014.
 The project is guided by an advisory committee comprised of various community members who are meeting throughout 2014.
 A technical committee with staff from various agencies is also providing input and guidance.

-A draft plan will be reviewed by the City Council before the end of 2014.
+The City Council reviewed the plan in December 2014.
 Any required regulatory changes are expected in early 2015.

 The project is funded through a $220,000 Metro Community Planning and Development grant, which is funded through the construction excise tax.
 The City is providing an $80,000 in-kind match.